The Dangers of Smoking before or after your Cosmetic Surgery

 7. Smoking Causers Lower Immunity Meaning Your Body is Less Likely to Cope with Bacteria

-- Wanting to have cosmetic surgery, needing to quit before the surgery date and wanting to feel and look better afterwards – has motivated many former-smokers to remain smoke-free (research finding)
+- Wanting to have cosmetic surgery, needing to quit before the surgery date and wanting to feel and look better afterwards have motivated many former smokers to remain smoke-free (research findings).

 - Except: “The reduced capacity for wound repair is a particular concern in patients undergoing plastic or reconstructive surgery.
 Compared with nonsmokers, smokers have a higher incidence of unsatisfactory healing after face-lift surgery, as well as a greater degree of complications following breast surgery.”

-Why is Smoking Before or After Cosmetic Surgery a Very Bad Idea?
+Why is Smoking Before or After Cosmetic Surgery a Bad Idea?

 Smoking harms an incredible amount of vital body processes, including your: